OpenDSA/OpenDSA/RST/source/Development/AnalAsymptotic.rst

 important aspect: the growth rate.
 This is called :dfn:`asymptotic algorithm analysis`.
-To be precise, asymptotic analysis refers to the study of an algorithm as the input size ``gets big'' or reaches a limit (in the calculus sense).
+To be precise, asymptotic analysis refers to the study of an algorithm as the input size "gets big" or reaches a limit (in the calculus sense).
 However, it has proved to be so useful to ignore all constant factors that asymptotic analysis is used for most algorithm comparisons.